Yohansgit/YohannesSe/README.md

 ## 👋 Hi, I'm Yohannes Setotaw

-💡 **Results-driven Business Intelligence Developer and Data Science Analyst**
+💡 **Data Science Analyst**
 Helping organizations unlock the full potential of their **data assets** through cloud-native solutions, advanced analytics, and automation.

 ---

 ## 🚀 About Me
 I enjoy working in fast-paced, collaborative environments where I can:
-- 🔄 Automate workflows and streamline data pipelines
+- 🔄 Deploy Python-based ML models to automate workflows
 - 📊 Tackle complex data challenges with cutting-edge analytics
-- 📈 Deliver measurable impact across industries like healthcare, manufacturing, and marketing
+- 📈 Deliver measurable impact across industries like healthcare, and marketing

-**Career Goal:** Contribute to diverse industries by building data-driven systems that empower better decision-making.
+**Career Goal:** Contribute to building data-driven systems that empower better decision-making.

 ---